-If you were raised to believe that money is a scarce resource that only certain people are entitled to, a good affirmation might be, “There is unlimited money in the world, and unlimited money is coming to me right now.
+If you were raised to believe money is a scarce resource that only certain people are entitled to, a good affirmation might be, “There is unlimited money in the world, and unlimited money is coming to me right now.
 I am deserving of it.”

 In fact, let’s start with this one right now (read it out loud): “I love money, and money loves me.”